opensearch-project/documentation-website/_search-plugins/knn/approximate-knn.md

 {: .note }

 With cosine similarity, it is not valid to pass a zero vector (`[0, 0, ...]`) as input.
-This is because the magnitude of such a vector is 0, which would lead to the dreaded `divide by 0` exception in the corresponding formula.
+This is because the magnitude of such a vector is 0, which raises a `divide by 0` exception in the corresponding formula.
 Requests containing the 0 vector will be rejected and a corresponding exception will be thrown.
 {: .note }